-The following table summarizes the value of each incentive plan award vested or earned by each director during the financial year ended December 31, 2013:
+The following table summarizes the value of each incentive plan award vested or earned by each director who is not an NEO during the financial year ended December 31, 2014:

-Name Option-based awards - Share-based awards - Value Non-equity incentive plan

-Value vested during the vested during the year compensation - Value

-year (\$) earned during the year
+Name Option-based awards - Value vested during the year (\$) (1) Share-based awards - Value vested during the year (\$) Non-equity incentive plan compensation - Value earned during the year (\$)

-(\$) (1) (\$)

-MICHAEL D. MCINNIS Nil N/A N/A

 LOUIS G. MONTPELLIER Nil N/A N/A

 VICTOR LAZAROVICI Nil N/A N/A

-(1) "Value vested during the year" means the aggregate dollar value that would have been realized if the options under the option-based award had been exercised on the vesting date.
+(1) "Value vested during the year" means the aggregate dollar value that would have been realized if the options under the optionbased award had been exercised on the vesting date.
 This amount is calculated by determining the difference between the market price of the underlying securities at exercise and the exercise or base price of the options under the option-based award on the vesting date.